Additional quantum many-body scars of the spin-$1$ $XY$ model with Fock-space cages and commutant algebras: Exact eigenstates from commutant algebras

 We first identify a distinct set of exact volume-entangled zero-energy eigenstates of $H_{XY}$, which appear when the half-chain length $L$ is even.
 These states emerge as simultaneous zero modes of the set of generators obtained by pairing antipodal exchange terms separated by half the system size, i.e.,

-such that $H_{XY}{=}\sum_{j}\mathcal{H}_{j}^{(L)}$.
+such that $H_{XY}{=}\sum_{j=1}^{L}\mathcal{H}_{j}^{(L)}$.
 The common kernel of these operators contains not only the previously discussed $|L,n\rangle$ states but also an additional family of (unnormalized) states denoted $|\mathbb{V}_{n}\rangle$ (see Appendix~\ref{Appsec: Annihilation of volume tower}):

 where $n{=}0,1,{\cdots},2L$.
-Note that although it may appear that these states could be generated by repeatedly applying a single operator such as $Q^{\dagger}{=}\sum_{i = 1}^L{(-1)^i S^+_i S^+_{i+L}}$, this does \textit{not} reproduce the required equal-weight structure-$(Q^{\dagger})^n$ produces configuration–dependent combinatorial coefficients.
-A short illustrative example is provided in Appendix~\ref{Appsec: volumelaw_example}.
-Each $|\mathbb{V}_n\rangle$ corresponds to a configuration with $n$ ``antipodal bimagnons", pairs of spin-raising operators acting on sites $i$ and $i{+}L$, dispersing/rotating with momentum $\pi$ [see Fig.~\ref{fig: volume_scar_example} for a schematic for $|\mathbb{V}_{n{=}2}\rangle$ for $2L{=}8$] on the fully polarized vacuum $|\Omega\rangle$.
+Note that although it may appear that these states could be generated by repeatedly applying a single operator such as $Q^{\dagger}{=}\sum_{i = 1}^L{(-1)^i S^+_i S^+_{i+L}}$, this does \textit{not} reproduce the required equal-weight structure of $|\mathbb{V}_{n}\rangle$-$(Q^{\dagger})^n$ produces configuration–dependent combinatorial coefficients.
+A short illustrative example to elucidate this is provided in Appendix~\ref{Appsec: volumelaw_example}.
+Each $|\mathbb{V}_n\rangle$ corresponds to a configuration with $n$ ``antipodal bimagnons," dispersing/rotating with momentum $\pi$ that is obtained by acting pairs of spin-raising operators at sites $i$ and $i{+}L$ on the fully polarized vacuum $|\Omega\rangle$ [see Fig.~\ref{fig: volume_scar_example} for a schematic for $|\mathbb{V}_{n{=}2}\rangle$ for $2L{=}8$].
 Note that, unlike the previously studied ``bond bimagnon" scars [Eq.~\eqref{eq: type_2 scar tower}] in Refs.~\cite {schecter2019weak,chattopadhyay2020quantum}, where bimagnons are maximally local since the magnons reside on neighboring sites, here they are \textit{maximally nonlocal} since the magnons are $L$ sites apart.
 As these states only involve even numbers of excitations, their total magnetization is $M_{n}{=}{-}2(L{-}n)$.
 Thus, they are eigenstates of the full Hamiltonian $H_{0}$ with eigenvalues $E_{n}{=}{-}2h(L{-}n)$.
-As before, we can directly see that a simple perturbation $V_{\rm comm}^{(L)}{=}\sum_{j{=}1}^{r} \epsilon_j \mathcal{H}_{j}^{(r)}$ (with $\epsilon_j{=}\epsilon_{j{+}L}$) which annihilates all $|\mathbb{V}_{n}\rangle$.
+As before, we can directly see that the simple perturbation $V_{\rm comm}^{(L)}{=}\sum_{j{=}1}^{L} \epsilon_j \mathcal{H}_{j}^{(L)}$ (with $\epsilon_j{=}\epsilon_{j{+}L}$) annihilates all $|\mathbb{V}_{n}\rangle$.
 In addition, we find that the translationally invariant next-to-next-nearest-neighbor (NNNN) $XY$ Hamiltonian considered in Ref.~\cite{schecter2019weak}: